Wondering what a golf handicap is?

 And if you played the full 20 rounds, you’ll want to average out the lowest 5 rounds and multiply them by .96 to calculate your handicap.

-You can always calculate your handicap using USGA’s official handicap calculator which may be easier!
+You can always calculate your handicap using our Golf Handicap Calculator which may be easier!

 Whether you have a high handicap or a low handicap, what matters most is that you have fun playing golf!

 But if you’re competitive, then getting an accurate handicap will help make sure everyone is on equal footing when it comes to tournament or competitive play.

 So what are you waiting for?
 Start calculating your handicap and see where you’re at!

 Chris MooreHi, I'm Chris Moore and I'm the guy behind Golfah.com.
 As an avid golfer since 2010, I decided to create this blog to share everything I've learned over the years.
 Whether it's golf equipment, swing tips, or anything in-between, I want to make sure you have everything you need to become a better golfer.

 What to Wear Golfing: Complete Attire Guide For Beginners